arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/typeclasses/eq/README.md

 ### Data types

-Most of the datatypes in Arrow provide instances adhere to the `Eq` typeclass.
+Most of the datatypes in Arrow that are not related to functions provide instances of the `Eq` typeclass.

 - [`Id`]({{ '/docs/datatypes/id/' | relative_url }})
 - [`Option`]({{ '/docs/datatypes/option/' | relative_url }})